Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 TOP 8 best antibiotics for the treatment of prostatitis in men

-The drug is well absorbed, relieves swelling and inflammation in soft tissues.
+The drug is well absorbed, relieves swelling and inflammation in the soft tissues.
 Within 10 hours after entering the body, Amikacin reaches a therapeutic concentration and eliminates most of the pathogenic bacteria.

-• Renal failure
+• Renal failure.

 • Intolerance to the components of the drug.